-Immunoprecipitation and western blot analysis.
-For immunoprecipitation of overexpressed WT and mutant EPHB4, transfected cells were harvested in 100 μl of lysis buffer (20 mM Tris pH 7.5, 150 mM NaCl, 0.5%Triton X-100) supplemented with protease and phosphatase inhibitors (Sigma).
-After clarification by centrifugation, 100 μg of total HEK293T cells protein lysate was incubated with 0.8 μg of goat anti-human EPHB4 antibody (AF3038, R&D systems) overnight at 4°C. After incubation with protein A sepharose beads (Sigma) for 4 hours at 4°C, immune complexes were precipitated by centrifugation.
-100 $\mu$ l of total LECs protein lysate was incubated with 4 μg of mouse anti-DDK antibody (clone OTI4C5, TA50011, Origene) overnight at 4°C and immune complexes precipitated with protein G sepharose beads (Sigma).
+Immunoprecipitation and Western blot analysis.
+For immunoprecipitation of overexpressed WT and mutant EPHB4, transfected cells were harvested in 100 μ l of lysis buffer (20 mM Tris pH 7.5, 150 mM NaCl, 0.5%Triton X-100) supplemented with protease and phosphatase inhibitors (Sigma-Aldrich).
+After clarification by centrifugation, 100 μ g of total HEK293T cell protein lysate was incubated with 0.8 μ g of goat anti-human EPHB4 antibody (AF3038, R&D Systems) overnight at 4°C. After incubation with protein A sepharose beads (Sigma-

+Aldrich) for 4 hours at $4^{\circ}C$, immune complexes were precipitated by centrifugation.
+100 μ l of total LEC protein lysate was incubated with 4 μ g of mouse anti-DDK antibody (clone OTI4C5, TA50011, Origene) overnight at $4^{\circ}C$ and immune complexes precipitated with protein G sepharose beads (Sigma-Aldrich).
 Immunoprecipitates were separated by SDS-PAGE and transferred to PVDF membranes.
 Immunoblot analysis was performed with goat anti-human EPHB4 (AF3038, R&D Systems) and mouse anti-phosphotyrosine (clone 4G10, 05-321, Millipore) antibodies.
-All uncropped western blots are shown in Supplemental Figures 6 and 7.
+All uncropped Western blots are shown in Supplemental Figures 6 and 7.

 Mouse lines.
-R26-mTmG mice were acquired from the Jackson Laboratory (36).
-Prox1-CreERT2 mice were previously described (17).
-For the generation of the Ephb4flox line, a conditional knock-out strategy, flanking Ephb4 exons 2 and 3 with LoxP sites, was used to target the Ephb4 locus.
+We generated Ephb4flfl Prox1-CreERT2 R26-mTmG mice as follows: R26-mTmG mice were acquired from the Jackson Laboratory (36).
+Prox1-CreER^{T2} mice were previously described (17).
+For the generation of the $Ephb4^{fl}$ line, a conditional KO strategy, flanking Ephb4 exons 2 and 3 with LoxP sites, was used to target the Ephb4 locus.
 The targeting vector was built using homologous recombination in bacteria (37).
-A C57BL/6 mouse BAC, served as template for the extraction of the homology arms of the targeting vector.
-The targeting vector contained a frt flanked neomycin phosphotransferase, Neo, selectable marker cassette.
-After linearization, the targeting construct was electroporated into AZX1, a C57BI/6JOIaHsd derived embryonic stem cell line.
+A C57BL/6 mouse BAC served as a template for the extraction of the homology arms of the targeting vector.
+The targeting vector contained a frt flanked neomycin phosphotransferase (Neo) selectable marker cassette.
+After linearization, the targeting construct was electroporated into AZX1, a C57BL/6JOlaHsd-derived embryonic stem cell line.
 PCR screens and Southern blot analyses revealed clones that had undergone the desired homologous recombination event.
-Several of these clones were expanded and injected into Balb/cOlaHsd blastocysts to generate chimeric males which were then bred to C57BI/6JOIaHsd females and black-coated offspring were genotyped on both sides of the homology arms for correct integration into the EphB4 locus.
-The neomycin phosphotransferase selectable marker cassette, which was flanked by frt sites, was deleted after subsequent breeding to mice expressing flp recombinase under the CAG promoter.
+Several of these clones were expanded and injected into BALB/ cOlaHsd blastocysts to generate chimeric males that were then bred to C57BL/6JOlaHsd females.
+Black-coated offspring were genotyped on both sides of the homology arms for correct integration into the EphB4 locus.
+The Neo selectable marker cassette, which was flanked by frt sites, was deleted after subsequent breeding to mice expressing flp recombinase under the CAG promoter.

-For embryonic induction of Cre recombination, 4-hydroxytamoxifen (4-OHT, Sigma) was dissolved in peanut oil (10 mg/ml).
+For embryonic induction of Cre recombination, 4-OHT (Sigma-Aldrich) was dissolved in peanut oil (10 mg/ml).
 1 mg was administered to pregnant females by intraperitoneal injection at the indicated developmental stages.
-For induction during early postnatal development, mice were administered by intraperitoneal injection at P1 and P2 with 50 μg of 4-OHT dissolved in Ethanol.
-All strains were maintained and analysed on C57BL/6J background.
-Experimental procedures were approved by the United Kingdom Home Office and the Uppsala Laboratory Animal Ethical Committee.
+For induction during early postnatal development, mice were administered at P1 and P2 with 50 μg of 4-OHT dissolved in ethanol by intraperitoneal injection.
+All strains were maintained and analyzed on a C57BL/6J background.